ChrstphrHll/npc_gen/students/Joyce Helartha.md

 year: 1
 guild: Treskal
 partyID: 78
+tags:
+- Halfling
+- Cleric
+- Diplomacy
+- 1st
+- Treskal
 ---
 # Joyce Helartha
 ---
 ### Description
 - 1st year Halfling Cleric in Treskal
-- curly dark red hair that's a buzz cut, Blue eyes, and Dark Tan skin
+- curly dark red hair that's a buzz cut, Pale Brown eyes, and Dark Tan skin
 - Is Innovative and Abrasive, and has Compassion as their ideal

 ### Organizations